meganmlee/Multi-Agent-Optimal-Control/README.md

-# Multi-Agent-Optimal-Control
+# Multi-Robot Trajectory Optimization
 Project for Optimal Control and Reinforcement Learning (16-745) course at CMU.
-Centralized multi-robot model predictive controller for controlling multiple robot arms in a shared workspace.
-Given a set of kinematic collision-free paths for each robot, the controller tries to optimize a safe, smooth, and dynamically feasible local trajectory that can be directly executed on all robots online.
+Centralized multi-robot offline planner set up as a trajectory optimization problem.
+Given a set of kinematic collision-free paths for each robot, the controller tries to optimize a safe, smooth, and dynamically feasible local trajectory that can be directly executed on all robots online using DIRCOL and ALTRO